Free, open source alternatives to Slack for team chat

 The list above is far from exhaustive, and I encourage you to look around and try a few others out before you make a decision.
 Have another favorite that didn't make the list?
 Let us know in the comments below so everyone can check it out!

-This article was originally published in November 2015 and last updated in June 2016.
+This article was originally published in November 2015 and has been updated to include new information and additional tools.